Jessica Helfand: Career

-Helfand and her late partner William Drenttel founded Winterhouse Studio in 1997.
 In 2003, along with Michael Bierut and Rick Poynor, they launched the Design Observer blog and website.
-Helfand and Bierut are co-hosts of the podcast Observatory, which is hosted by Design Observer.
-And in 2016, launched a second podcast, The Design of Business | The Business of Design, which spawned an annual conference by the same name.
-Fortune Senior Editor Ellen McGirt took over as the show's new cohost in the fall of 2019.
+With Michael Bierut, Helfand cohosted 132 episodes of The Observatory (2014 to 2019); in 2016, they launched a second podcast, The Design of Business | The Business of Design, which spawned an annual conference by the same name.
+Fortune Senior Editor Ellen McGirt took over as the show's new co-host in the fall of 2019.

 Helfand has written for many national publications, including the Los Angeles Times Book Review, Aperture, and The New Republic.
 She is the author of numerous books on design and cultural criticism, including Paul Rand: American Modernist (1998), Screen: Essays on Graphic Design, New Media and Visual Culture (2001) and Reinventing the Wheel (2002), which formed the basis for an exhibit in 2004 at the Grolier Club in New York City.
 Her critically acclaimed Scrapbooks: An American History (Yale University Press, 2008) was named "the best of this year’s gift books" by The New York Times.
 Design: The Invention of Desire, was published in 2016 by Yale University Press.
-Culture is Not Always Popular, a fifteen-year anthology of Design Observer, was co-edited by Michael Bierut and Jarrett Fuller, and was published by MIT Press in 2018.
-Helfand's most recent book—Face: A Visual Odysseywas published in 2019 by MIT Press.
+Culture is Not Always Popular, a fifteen-year anthology of Design Observer was co-edited by Michael Bierut and Jarrett Fuller, and was published by MIT Press in 2018.
+Face: A Visual Odyssey was published in 2019, also by MIT Press.
+In 2021 her book Self-Reliance was published by Thames & Hudson.

-Helfand was appointed by the Postmaster General to the U.S. Citizens Stamp Advisory Committee in 2006, where she chaired the Design Subcommittee until 2012.
-She is a member of the Alliance Graphique Internationale (AGI) the Art Directors Club Hall of Fame and with William Drenttel, held the first Henry Wolf Residency in Design at the American Academy in Rome in 2010.
-Helfand and Drenttel were each honoured with AIGA medal in 2013.

-A 2018 Director’s Guest at Civitella Ranieri and a 2019 fellow at the Bogliasco Foundation, Jessica Helfand is the winter 2020 Artist in Residence at the California Institute of Technology.
+Appointed by the postmaster general to the U.S. Citizens Stamp Advisory Committee in 2006, Helfand chaired the Design Subcommittee until 2012.
+She was a 2018 Director’s Guest at Civitella Ranieri, a 2019 fellow at the Bogliasco Foundation, and the 2020 Artist in Residence at the California Institute of Technology.

-Helfand is the daughter of collector William H. Helfand.